 Sustainable Practices at Anthony’s Key Resort

 When it comes to sustainability, Anthony’s Key Resort doesn’t just talk the talk.
 Protecting Roatan’s natural resources is one of the most important parts of our mission here.
 From our internal policies to our educational programs, we aim to do all we can to protect our ecosystem and maintain our status as a sustainable destination.
 In addition, we support several local and international organizations in their conservation efforts.
-Learn more about our practices below as well as how you can become part of our conservation program during your next stay.
+Learn more about our practices below and how you can become part of our conservation program during your next stay.

 Project Aware Certification

 Single-use plastic items are not purchased by or sold at the resort.
-That means that you won’t find plastic bags, bottles, coffee stirrers, straws, or any other common single-use plastic items here.
+That means you won’t find plastic bags, bottles, coffee stirrers, straws, or other common single-use plastic items here.
 These items are the most significant contributors to the eight million metric tons of plastic waste that impact our oceans each year.
 We ask our guests to carry a reusable water bottle or to drink from a cup.
 The water throughout the resort is treated and safe for consumption, and we provide filtered water fountains throughout the property.
 At the bar, we offer stainless steel straws and paper straws.

 To further reduce single-use plastic, we equip all guest room baths with bulk dispensers for liquid bath amenities, which housekeeping refills from larger containers.
-This initiative was implemented in the year 2012 to help minimize the waste associated with individually packaged bath amenities commonly used in hotels around the world.
+This initiative was implemented in 2012 to help minimize the waste associated with individually packaged bath amenities commonly used in hotels around the world.